hikari-no-yume/ElePHPants-Love-Coffee/README.md

 You need both PHP 7's CLI sapi (your usual `php` command), and also `phpdbg`, which ElePHPants Love Coffee uses to read opcodes.

-Install dependencies from npm with `npm install`.
+Install dependencies from Composer with `composer install`.

 Usage
 -----